hyperledger-labs/documentation-template/docs/contributing/how-to-contribute.md

 ## Ways to Contribute

-Contributions from the development community help improve the capabilities of Hyperledger Project.
+Contributions from the development community help improve the capabilities of Hyperledger _PROJECT_.
 These contributions are the most effective way to make a positive impact on the project.

 Ways you can contribute: